-The mission of the Environmental Restoration Groundwater Monitoring Program is to monitor the contaminant plumes on and off site.
+Program is to monitor the contaminant plumes on and off site.
 The monitoring results are used to track the progress that the groundwater treatment systems are making toward plume remediation.
-In 2004, a total of 703 groundwater wells were monitored, in 1,889 individual sampling events.
+In 2005, a total of 739 groundwater wells were monitored, during 2,282 individual sampling events.

 Maps showing the main VOC and radionuclide plumes are provided as Figures 7-3 and 7-4, respectively.
-Detailed descriptions and maps related to the ER Groundwater Monitoring Program can be found in SER Volume II.
-Highlights of the ER Groundwater Monitoring Program are described below.
+Detailed descriptions and maps related to the ER Groundwater Monitoring Program can be found in SER Volume II, Groundwater Status Report.
+Highlights of the program are described below.